-I. Conflicts of interest
+I. Conflicts of interest and commitment

 All Trustees and members of committees and working groups as well as senior staff (managers) must ensure that they disclose any personal interest that could conflict with the interests of the Association.

 Trustees and members of Association committees or working groups should refrain from accepting similar positions in other societies with similar aims.
-If by any chance this however happens, the Council will decide, case by case, if the person can keep the positions or if she/he must choose one or the other.
+If by any chance this happens, the Council will decide, case by case, if the person can keep the positions or if she/he must choose one or the other.
 Generally speaking, the following rules should be respected:

 The Council may remove a Trustee or committee or working group member from office if the Council determines that a conflict of interest cannot be satisfactorily managed, subject to any relevant provisions in the Constitution.

 II.
-Conduct of members
+Ethical conduct of members

-Members of the Association shall conduct themselves professionally in their dealings with or on behalf of the Association, and shall not do anything to bring the reputation of the Association into disrepute.
+Members of the Association shall conduct themselves professionally in their dealings with or on behalf of the Association and shall not do anything to bring the reputation of the Association into disrepute.

 In particular, members of the Association shall:

-k. if sentenced by any Court for any offence which may affect Association or cause damages (including reputational damages) to the Association (for such purpose, a plea-agreement or any similar alternative is considered equal to a Criminal Court decision: a first instance decision is equal to a final judgment), they must immediately resign from any position within any Association Committee/Board/Council, etc. and also from being an Association member.
-They can re-apply as an Association member only after the eventual sentence time has passed, but they will no longer be eligible for any position within any of the Association Committees/Boards/Council, etc. for at least 10 years: however, taking into account the interest of the Association in connection with the seriousness of the charges, the Council can decide to extend this 10-year ban.
+- if sentenced by any Court for any offence which may affect Association or cause damages (including reputational damages) to the Association (for such purpose, a plea-agreement or any similar alternative is considered equal to a Criminal Court decision: a first instance decision is equal to a final judgment), they must immediately resign from any position within any Association Committee/Board/Council, etc. and also from being an Association member.
+They can re-apply as an Association member only after the eventual sentence time has passed, but they will no longer be eligible for any position within any of the Association Committees/Boards/Council, etc. for at least 10 years: however, taking into account the interest of the Association in connection with the seriousness of the charges, the Council can decide to extend this 10-year ban

 Failure to comply with these rules may lead to the Council imposing sanctions, including restriction of benefits, or suspension or termination of membership.

-Last update: September 2021
+Last update: August 2023